Chris Fleming (comedian)

-Chris Fleming (born January 29, 1987) is an American comedian and actor best known for his YouTube series Gayle, in which he stars as the eponymous character Gayle Waters-Waters.
-In June 2019, Variety named Fleming one of its "10 Comics to Watch for 2019".
+Chris Fleming (born January 29, 1987) is an American comedian and actor first known for their (Note: Fleming does not have a preferred pronoun, this article uses they/them for consistency.)
+YouTube series Gayle, in which they star as the eponymous character Gayle Waters-Waters.
+In June 2019, Variety named Fleming one of its "10 Comics to Watch for 2019."
+In 2026, Fleming was nominated for a Primetime Emmy Award for Outstanding Writing for a Variety Special for the special Chris Fleming: Live at the Palace.

-Fleming is known for his unique, specific character comedy and "powerful, ridiculous songs."
-Much of Fleming's comedy is aimed at deconstructing social norms, including masculinity.
-He has been described as accruing an online cult following.
+Fleming is known for their unique, specific character comedy and "powerful, ridiculous songs."
+Much of their comedy is aimed at deconstructing social norms, including masculinity.
+They have been said to have an online cult following.